Database Migration – What It Is, Understanding Needs, and Challenges

 These are the steps that are to be taken while implementing database migration.
 These steps should be accomplished with proper accountability taking utmost care about data governance roles, risks related to migration, etc.

-Once database migration is complete, there might be some issues that would have gone unnoticed during the process.
+Once db migration is complete, there might be some issues that would have gone unnoticed during the process.
 These steps would be necessarily taken to ensure that the migration process gets over in an error-free manner.

 For further reading, you can refer – How does database migration work? [ultimate checklist]

 In the previous section, we discussed how database migration works with a step-by-step guide.
 However, to implement this methodology, multiple database migration tools are available in the market; however, making a choice could be daunting.
 In this section, let’s look at some of the top database migration tools of all time.
 Below, we look at some of the top database migration tools of all time and how to choose the best ones.

 Top Database Migration Tools